JaimyZR/H_TOOLS/README.md

 ---

-For more information, contact me via Discord @JaimyZR
+For more information, contact me via a Discord ticket on HackNation_ @JaimyZR https://discord.com/invite/PQs9fCN8zw